 foundations and individuals.
 I wrote, directed and produced the feature film "aWake" in 2006.

 I am the Co - Founder and curator of Woo Talks, a evening of storytelling and relationship building, which takes place once a month at the elegant Sai Woo in Vancouver's Historic Chinatown.

 I am the human caregiver to Biscuit, the worlds greatest poodle.
 Living with Biscuit is like living with a Zen Master: There are many lessons but few are understood.

-I love to grow my own food and flowers and have been the volunteer chair of the Kitsilano Community garden for over a decade.
+I love to grow my own food and flowers and was the chair of the Kitsilano Community garden for over a decade.

 We are the oldest community garden in Vancouver.

 I am the Canada Youth Programs Director and a board member of the Create Change Foundation.
 We help high school students here in Canada become change makers, teaching them marketing and leadership skills, and empower them to raise money to support girl’s education in Northern Ghana.
 We are working to find innovative solutions to extreme poverty through empowering girls.
 Since its inception in 2007, Create Change has funded over 1,000 girls through high school and university, with the vision of one day having its programs and enterprises 100% led by the girls it supports.